An application will only be progressed once we receive all of the necessary plans, supporting documentation and the appropriate fee.

 You can also choose to download the application forms and post the completed application to the address at the top of the form.

 Applications submitted by post will take longer to review than online applications.

 Remember, your application cannot be progressed until the correct fees have been received!

 The easiest way to find out what your planning application fees will be is to use The Planning Portal Fee Calculator.

 Further details of how fees are calculated can be found on the Planning Portal.

-From 1 April this year, the council will no longer accept cash or cheque payments.
+Since 1 April 2018 the Council longer accepts cash or cheque payments.
 Pay for your Planning Application

 Wherever a fee is based on site area, it is defined as the area to which the application relates, i.e. the land that is being developed, including any which changes its use as part of the development.